arcbsr/android-developer-test-cube-academy/README.md

     * Activities

 ## Thanks
 ### I thoroughly enjoyed the challenge presented by the test, and I am eager to discuss my solutions and explore how I can contribute.
-Please feel free to reach out if you need any further clarifications or additional information.
+Please feel free to reach out if you need any further clarifications or additional information. please get in touch with us at [Md Rafiur Rahman](mailto:rafiur.267@gmail.com)